Our kids cry a lot.

 Crying is an appetite that God gave us so that we would come near to Him.
 Nothing on earth satisfies our tears the way God does.
 Tears are our piece of a puzzle that is completed only by God’s listening ear and comforting presence.
 When we cry, we reveal that we were made to be comforted, befriended, loved, and helped by someone perfectly merciful and good.

 When we cry, we demonstrate the gospel—things on earth are not all right, but that they will be some day.
-From my child’s first cry (and all the crying in-between), may I usher her toward her heavenly Father, who sees and cares for every sorrow.
-Every day, over and over again, may I see my children’s tears as countless opportunities to point my little ones to Jesus, the One who deliberately assures us that He will personally wipe every tear from our eyes.
+From our child’s first cry, may we usher them toward our heavenly Father, who sees and cares for every sorrow.
+May we see our child’s tears as an opportunity to point them to Jesus, the One who deliberately assures us that He will personally wipe every tear from our eyes.

 God entrusts adults with the ability to comfort children for His sake.

 Rejoice with those who rejoice, weep with those who weep.
 Live in harmony with one another.
-Do not be haughty, but associate with the lowly . . . “if your enemy is hungry, feed him; if he is thirsty, give him something to drink; for by so doing you will heap burning coals on his head.”
-Do not be overcome by evil, but overcome evil with good (Rom.
-12:15–16, 20–21).
+Do not be haughty, but associate with the lowly . . .
+(Rom.
+12:15–16).

 Who is “lowlier” than a child?
 Children rely on adults for every earthly need.
 They desperately need us to associate with them in the midst of their weakness . . . because of their weakness.
 They need us to kneel down, look them in the eyes, and help them.
 Do they need food?
 Sleep?
 Do they need prayer?
 Do they need us to teach them a virtue like self-control, kindness, or obedience?
 Do they simply need our affection?